dhairya-quash/TEST-REPO/README.md

 > Open the `pom.xml` file and reload maven from the side panel so that maven installs all the dependencies into your project.</br>

 ## Application.properties
 > Navigate to the resources directory and open the `application.properties` file.
-Here you will add your database connection strings, access tokens, secret keys for different integrations and services.<br><br>
+Here you will add your database connection strings, access tokens, secret keys for different integrations and services.<br>

 ### Adding required credentials and strings in the `application.properties` file